-I am very fortunate to have a great team supporting me.
-I am advised by Vyas Sekar and also collaborate very
+I received my PhD in Electrical and Computer Engineering at Carnegie Mellon University.
+During my PhD, I was very fortunate to have a great team supporting me.
+I was advised by Vyas Sekar

 of Athens, Greece (2015).

 My research interests lie in the intersection of networks and systems and my high-level goal is to enhance system reliability through performance predictability and insightful analytics.
 My thesis is on the design and development of scalable,

 real-time telemetry systems for approximate, multidimensional analytics, with a special focus on analytics for video streaming platforms.
 Prior, I also worked on building mechanisms for performance prediction in NFV.

 - The shape of View: An alerting system for Internet video viewership anomalies